carbonplan/sai-downscaling/docs/methods/pipeline-architecture.md

     Z --> AA[CLI: Display summary]
 ```

-## Artifact Location and Existence Checks
+## Artifact location and existence checks

-`ArtifactCache` translates a `DownscalingConfig` into a `StoreLocation` — a pairing of an icechunk
+`ArtifactCache` translates a `DownscalingConfig` into a `StoreLocation`, which pairs an icechunk
-repository path and a zarr group path within it.
-The store path is derived from
+repository path with a zarr group path within it.
+The store path derives from
-`(environment, gcm, obs_dataset, subset_id)`; the group path encodes the stage and the specific
+`(environment, gcm, obs_dataset, subset_id)`, and the group path encodes the stage and the specific
-run parameters (variable, ensemble member, scenario group).
+run parameters: variable, ensemble member, and scenario group.
 Because both components are
-deterministic given the config, the same config always maps to the same `StoreLocation` on every
+deterministic given the config, the same config always maps to the same `StoreLocation` on every run
-run and across machines.
+and across machines.

-Existence is checked by walking the icechunk commit ancestry on the current branch and looking for
+We check existence by walking the icechunk commit ancestry on the current branch and looking for a
-a commit whose message equals the group path.
-This is atomic: a partially-written group (whose
+commit whose message equals the group path.
+That check is atomic: a partially written group, whose
-commit was never finalized) is invisible to the check, so interrupted runs can safely resume by
+commit was never finalized, is invisible to it, so an interrupted run can safely resume by writing
-writing the group again without risking a false cache hit.
+the group again without risking a false cache hit.